ALL NEW STUDIES FROM THE MUSIC OF J.S. BACH

 2017 August Update: I am now only shipping physical copies of the book to the US and Canada.
 I advise my international customers to order their copies from Amazon.com, jazzbooks.com, or order the digital version from this site.

-Bach Shapes is now being sold in stores at Robertos Winds in Manhattan, the Buffet Crampon Showroom in Manhattan, and at Music Espresso in Boston.
+Bach Shapes is now being sold in stores at Robertos Winds in Manhattan, the Buffet Crampon Showroom in Manhattan, and at Music Espresso and Virtuosity in Boston.

 The book has had a great response from non-saxophonists, proving to be a great method for brass players, double reed players, vibraphonists and more!